-Nancy E. Gwinn has been the director of the Smithsonian Libraries since 1997.
-She is a recognized leader in international librarianship, the application of library technologies and building collaborations and partnerships.
+Dr. Nancy E. Gwinn is the retired Director of the Smithsonian Libraries, a position she held from 1997-2020.
+She is a recognized leader in international librarianship, the preservation of library collections, the application of library technologies and in building wide-ranging collaborations and partnerships.

-A former Fulbright scholar at the University of Oxford in England, Gwinn holds a doctorate in American civilization from George Washington University, a master of arts in library science from the University of Michigan and a bachelor of arts from the University of Wyoming.
-She has been named a Distinguished Alumna of the University of Michigan School of Information, Mortar Board, and the University of Wyoming, which also awarded her an honorary degree in 2013.
-A frequent consultant and speaker, she has written on many library-related and historical subjects.
-Her publications have received the Waldo Gifford Leland prize of the Society of American Archivists and the American Library Association’s Blackwell North American Scholarship Award.
-Her most recent work has focused on aspects of the joint history of the Smithsonian Institution and the Library of Congress.
+A former Fulbright scholar at the University of Oxford in England, Gwinn holds a PhD in American Civilization from George Washington University, an AMLS in Library Science from the University of Michigan and a BA from the University of Wyoming.
+She has been named a Distinguished Alumna of the University of Michigan School of Information, the University of Wyoming and Mortar Board.
+A frequent consultant and speaker, she has written on many library related and historical subjects.
+Among her publications, two were awarded respectively the Waldo Gifford Leland prize of the Society of American Archivists and the American Library Association’s Blackwell North American Scholarship Award.